nullsquid/Intro-To-Game-Programming/README.md

 # Intro Game Programming
-_Derived from a course taught in Spring 2020_
+_Derived from a college course taught by the author in Spring 2020, the materials here are the author's attempts to codify 5+ years of teaching game programming & game design across almost every age group into something straightforward, approachable, and free_

 _Instructor: Hyacinth Nil Ramsay_